purescript/documentation/PureScript-Conf-2016.md

 ## When and Where?

 PureScript Conf will be colocated with [LambdaConf 2016](http://lambdaconf.us).
+It will be held _before_ LambdaConf, on Wednesday 25th May.

-_Location and time TBD_
+_Location TBD_

 ## Instructions for Attendees